Librem

 Librem is a line of computers manufactured by Purism, SPC featuring free (libre) software.
-The laptop line is designed to protect privacy and freedom by providing no non-free (proprietary) software in the operating system or kernel, avoiding the Intel Active Management Technology, and gradually freeing and securing firmware.
+The laptop line is designed to protect privacy and freedom by omitting non-free (proprietary) software in their operating system and kernel, avoiding the Intel Active Management Technology, and gradually freeing and securing firmware.
 Librem laptops feature hardware kill switches for the microphone, webcam, Bluetooth and Wi-Fi.